Close

 CAIRE oxygen concentrators range in price between $1,400–$4,100.
 Its portable oxygen concentrator models are more expensive than the stationary models due to more advanced technology that allows for a compact size, pulse flow capability, and rechargeable batteries.

-Insurance coverage will always depend on your individual plan, but in general most insurance providers will require proof that your doctor determined oxygen therapy to be medically necessary before approving any amount of coverage.
-Oxygen concentrators can’t be purchased without an oxygen prescription, and your prescription will likely serve as proof of necessity, but it’s a good idea to check with your insurance company to find out what you need to qualify for coverage before shopping for a device.
+Insurance coverage for CAIRE oxygen concentrators will always depend on your individual plan, but in general most insurance providers will require proof that your doctor determined oxygen therapy to be medically necessary before approving any amount of coverage.
+CAIRE oxygen concentrators can’t be purchased without an oxygen prescription.
+Your prescription will likely serve as proof of necessity, but it’s a good idea to check with your insurance company to find out what you need to qualify for coverage before shopping for a CAIRE device.

-Medicare has specific terms for coverage of oxygen concentrators.5 Once your doctor has determined you need oxygen therapy, Medicare will cover the rental of an oxygen concentrator for 36 months.
+Medicare has specific terms for coverage of oxygen concentrators.5 Once your doctor has determined you need oxygen therapy, Medicare will cover the rental of an oxygen concentrator, including those from CAIRE, for 36 months.
 After that period, your oxygen supplier is required to continue providing your oxygen equipment rental for another 24 months.
 That is a total of five years of coverage.
 If your oxygen is still medically necessary after five years, Medicare will start a new 36-month term for your equipment rental.

 How to pay for CAIRE oxygen concentrators

-Cash is always an option for purchasing an oxygen concentrator, but these devices may be more affordable with other payment options.
+Cash is always an option for purchasing a CAIRE oxygen concentrator, but these devices may be more affordable with other payment options.

 Health savings account (HSA): An HSA is an account for saving pre-tax money to use for health expenses.6 The full list of qualifying expenses includes oxygen concentrators and related oxygen therapy equipment.7